gwallison/openFF/docs/Duplication_in_FracFocus.md

 - The field 'dup_rec' is a flag that, when True, indicates that the given record is a detected erroneous duplicate.
 - The field `in_std_filtered` is a flag that, when True, allows a user to keep only the dsclosures and records in Open-FF that are not duplicated.
 The Data Browser (with a few exceptions) uses ths data set.

+Users should be aware that the unintended duplications created by FracFocus at the start of FFVersion 4 (Dec 2023 - Feb 2024; mentioned above) were not detectable by Open-FF and should be wary of using archived data from that period.

 |[Prev](Proprietary_records.md)|[Index](Top.md)|[Next](Generating_the_Open-FF_data_set.md)|